 My research interests are at the intersection between comparative politics and political behaviour.
-I use primarily quantitative methods to study survey and other types of data.
-I also conduct survey experiments.
+I use primarily quantitative methods to study various types of data, including surveys and survey experiments.
+I also use qualitative methods as part of mixed-method approaches, including elite interviews.
 My work is structured around three main themes:

 Around 20% of people in our societies are disabled, but they remain vastly underrepresented in politics.
 My research explores the barriers that disabled people face in engaging in politics at the citizen and elite level, and how their views are represented.

-Together with Elizabeth Evans, I take a mixed-methods approach to examining the role of disability in political representation.
-In our forthcoming book Disability and Representation with Oxford University Press (publication in March 2024) we provide an analysis of disabled people's access to politics and the barriers they face, from voting in elections to standing for office.
+Together with Elizabeth Evans, I take a mixed-methods approach to examining the role of disability in the political representation process, from participating in elections to serving in parliament.
+In our recently published book Disability and Representation (Oxford University Press) we provide an analysis of disabled people's access to politics and the barriers they face.
 We also analyse whether and how disabled representatives speak for and share the views of disabled citizens.
+You can find more information on the Book page on my website.

 Long-term mental health conditions can be disabling, and are associated with negative stereotypes.
 Together with Luca Bernardi and Rob Johns I explore how voters perceive representatives who openly disclose mental health conditions and mental distress.